netxms/netxms-doc/admin/data-collection.rst

    * - MQTT
      - Data is obtained by subcribing to MQTT broker topics.
    * - Network Device Driver
-     - Some SNMP drivers (NET-SNMP, RITTAL as of |product_name| v.
-3.8) provide metrics for data collection.
+     - Some SNMP drivers (e.g. NET-SNMP, RITTAL) provide metrics for data collection.
 E.g. NET-SNMP provides information about storage this way.
    * - Modbus
      - Data is collected via Modbus-TCP industrial protocol.
+See :ref:`modbus` for more information.

 :guilabel:`Push Agent` origin is different from all others, because it represents DCIs whose values are pushed to server by external program (usually